Introduction

 What is the Natural Human Diet?

-Humans are biologically and physiologically adapted to a nutrient-dense, animal-based diet, particularly in its raw and unprocessed form.
-The structure and function of the human digestive system—characterized by a highly acidic stomach (pH ~1.5), a relatively short intestinal tract, and a limited ability to ferment fiber—resemble that of carnivorous and omnivorous species rather than herbivores.
+Humans are biologically and physiologically adapted to a nutrient-dense, animal-based diet—particularly in its raw and unprocessed form.
+The structure and function of the human digestive system support this: a highly acidic stomach (pH ~1.5), a relatively short intestinal tract, and limited capacity for fiber fermentation align with carnivorous and omnivorous species, not herbivores.

-Raw animal foods such as muscle meats, organ meats, raw dairy, eggs and seafood provide complete proteins, essential fatty acids, and critical micronutrients in their most bioavailable forms, including fat-soluble vitamins (A, D, E, K2), B-complex vitamins, vitamin C (found in raw organs), and minerals such as heme iron, zinc, calcium, and magnesium.
+Raw animal foods—such as muscle meats, organ meats, raw dairy, eggs, and seafood—provide complete proteins, essential fatty acids, and highly bioavailable micronutrients.
+These include fat-soluble vitamins (A, D, E, K2), B-complex vitamins, vitamin C (especially abundant in raw organ meats), and critical minerals like heme iron, zinc, calcium, and magnesium.

 Primitive Cultures